cpp-lln-lab/CPP_HPC/doc/index.md

 It is very likely that most of the FAQ could be answered by [CECI documentation](https://support.ceci-hpc.be/doc/)

-### How can get a ceci account and connect to a cluster?
+### How can get a CECI account and connect to a cluster?

 To get an account and connect, follow the instructions in the [CECI documentation](https://support.ceci-hpc.be/doc/).